awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-create-mw.md

 # Create a maintenance window \(console\)<a name="sysman-maintenance-create-mw"></a>

 In this procedure, you create a maintenance window and specify its basic options, such as name, schedule, and duration\.
-In later steps, you choose the targets, or resources, that it updates and the tasks that run during the maintenance window execution\.
+In later steps, you choose the targets, or resources, that it updates and the tasks that run when the maintenance window runs\.

 **Note**
 For an explanation of how the various schedule\-related options for maintenance windows relate to one another, see [Maintenance window scheduling and active period options](maintenance-windows-schedule-options.md)\.